MicrosoftDocs/powerbi-docs/powerbi-docs/developer/what-can-you-do.md

 # What can developers do with Power BI?

 With Power BI, developers have different options when trying to include Power BI content into applications.
-These options incorporate **Embedding with Power BI**, **custom visuals**, and **pushing data into Power BI**.
+These options incorporate **embedding with Power BI**, **custom visuals**, and **pushing data into Power BI**.

 ## Embedding
-The Power BI service and the Power BI Embedded service in Azure are coming together to offer a single API for embedding your dashboards and reports.
-This means you will have one API surface, a consistent set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding your content.
+The Power BI service (SaaS) and the Power BI Embedded service in Azure (PaaS) have APIs for embedding your dashboards and reports.
+This means you will have a set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding your content.

 ![PBIE sample](media/what-can-you-do/powerbi-embed-sample.png)